26th June 2020

 5. Change up your diet

 We often say that sugar is the enemy of good dental hygiene because it can cause your teeth to soften and decay over time, leading to cavities, and in some cases, extraction.
 You may not eat much sugar, but what about your drinking habits?
 Many sweeten tea and coffee with sugar, some indulge in fizzy drinks throughout the day, and others enjoy sweet wines, cocktails, alcopops and other beverages.
 And, if that wasn’t bad enough, we’ve known patients be shocked at how much sugar they’re coating their teeth with when they chew gum.
-All of these things are easily controlled (or avoided) and can save your smile in the long-run.
+All of these things are easily controlled (or avoided) and can save your smile in the long run.

-Book in today
+Book in with our dental hygienist today

-For all things dental hygiene, contact our Maidstone dental practice today.
+For all things, dental hygiene, contact our Maidstone dental practice today.
 We’re excited to share our tips and advice with you, and to get your teeth in top condition!